CNES/S1Tiling/docs/files.rst

 Mask files
 ++++++++++

-:Content: Binary image containing mask on valide data.
+:Content: Binary image containing mask on valid data.
 It is a mask on no-data pixels.

 :Directory:  :ref:`%(output) <paths.output>`:samp:`/{{tilename}}/` by default